rubanj/automation/README.md

+#Brief#

-Using Python and your favourite testing framework, create a suite of tests using the API available from https://www.metaweather.com/api/ to:
+Using **Python** and your favourite testing framework, create a suite of tests using the API available from https://www.metaweather.com/api/ to:

 1. Search for San Francisco